-The VIP bus operated by Thit Sar Do, geared up from the Yangoon bus station for a 13 hours overnight ride to Nyaung Shwe, the gate way to Inle Lake.
+The VIP bus operated by Thit Sar Do, geared up from the Yangoon bus station for 13 hours overnight ride to Nyaung Shwe, the gateway to Inle Lake.

 A young boy introduced himself as Aye Ko and greeted me to the shrine nestled in the top of the mountain.
-He gave some informations on the way of living of locals, without a second thought I decided to hire his long tail boat for a tour along the Inle Lake the next day.
+He gave some pieces of information on the way of living of locals, without a second thought I decided to hire his long tail boat for a tour along the Inle Lake the next day.

 Our first stop was Aye Ko’s home in Maing Thouk Inn Village where we stopped for the breakfast.